ni/niveristand-python/docs/basic_examples.rst

 Writing a sequence
 ------------------
-A Python Real-Time Sequence is a Python function that has been decorated with the :any:`niveristand.nivs_rt_sequence` decorator.
+A Python real-time sequence is a Python function decorated with the :any:`niveristand.nivs_rt_sequence` decorator.
-For example, here we have sequence that will call a function and check the result.
+For example, the following sequence calls a function and checks the result.

 .. literalinclude:: ../examples/basic_examples.py
    :language: python
    :linenos:
    :pyobject: call_add_two_numbers_test

-The function that gets called also takes in some parameters.
-Parameters need to be defined with the :any:`niveristand.NivsParam` decorator.
+The function also takes in some parameters.
+You must define parameters using the :any:`niveristand.NivsParam` decorator.

 .. literalinclude:: ../examples/basic_examples.py
    :language: python
    :linenos:
    :pyobject: add_two_numbers

-Finally, we can run our test either in a non-deterministic way just like any python function:
+You can now run the test just like any other python function.
+You can run it non-deterministically, as in the following example:

 .. literalinclude:: ../examples/basic_examples.py
    :language: python